ashish0kumar/windots/README.md

 Hey there! 👋

 Welcome to **windots**!
-This repo contains dotfiles for my Windows environment — designed for users who want a riced, Unix-like experience on Windows.
+This repo contains dotfiles for my Windows environment, designed for users who want a riced, Unix-like experience on Windows.

 I created this to transform my Windows environment into something cleaner and more *Unix-y*.
 Whether it's for a tiling window manager, terminal customization, or smoother workflows, everything here is aimed at making Windows feel less like a chore and more efficient to work with.